 From office politics and communication to ethical business practices and technology, the last few years offer us numerous titles claiming to be the top leadership books to read in 2019.
 A basic internet search pulls up an overwhelming lineup of options, which can make choosing your reading list an exhaustive research exercise.

 Heading into the new year, we selected a sampling of books for every leader.
 Although writing about leadership claims a rich, millennia-long history, our choices reflect some of the newer thoughts that have been emerging within the last several years.
 We sought to address what makes a good leader from multiple perspectives.
 These books teach through anecdotes, apply modern psychology and philosophy, and hone in on the most important indicators of successful leadership in an ever-evolving business world.
+Obviously, there are so many aspects to being a good leader, so it’s important that business leaders do as much reading as possible.
+Leaders have to do everything, from delegating tasks to focusing on health and safety.
+In order to keep employees safe, it’s always advised that all business leaders have a first aid kit on-site at all times.
+They can read more here about first aid kits if they’d like.
+Health and safety is crucial, so leaders need to focus on that too.

 We welcome your comments on which of these top leadership books to read in 2019 you plan to add to your reading list – and please share with us any other eye-opening titles you have found beneficial to your leadership practices.